anyaevostinar/anyaevostinar.github.io/classes/257-w26/lab-git.md

 ## Part 1 Objectives
 * Introduce you to git and GitHub (or re-introduce you if you've used it before).
-* Practice the git workflow for using version control on software projects, in your individual repositories
+* Practice the git workflow for using version control on software projects, in an individual repository
 * Practice the git command line interface
 * Work with both your local repository (via git) and your personal remote repository (on GitHub).